mdcnn/Depth-Image-Quality-Enhancement/README.md

 # STATE-OF-THE-ART QUALITY ENHANCEMENT APPROACHES FOR DEPTH IMAGES (Update the following summary every 1-3 months in 2020)

 **A list of depth quality enhancement approaches and the summary of some available codes or projects.**
 **This list is maintained by: [[Lijun Zhao]](https://mdcnn.github.io/).
-If your paper about [[this topic]](https://www.researchgate.net/project/Depth-Image-Quality-Enhancement?_sg=HmdjiODaWxK16knSMpg145NO57irmDyf9eT89AvdRvGQW0PF7183AyVlmtKWRSpiWeIuHNSZiG_aqkORdaCIlJI06BW-802edcCB) is not listed among them，please contact us (15112084@bjtu.edu.cn).
+If your paper about [[this topic]](https://www.researchgate.net/project/Depth-Image-Quality-Enhancement?_sg=HmdjiODaWxK16knSMpg145NO57irmDyf9eT89AvdRvGQW0PF7183AyVlmtKWRSpiWeIuHNSZiG_aqkORdaCIlJI06BW-802edcCB) is not listed among them，please contact us (leeju@tyust.edu.cn).

 **Maybe you are interested in [[Latest Image and Video Compression/Coding Resource]](https://github.com/mdcnn/Image-and-Video-Compression-Resource)**